 In the cold winter months, the days are short and the natural world is still, retreated, depleted and restoring at root level – nourishing its potential for the livelier seasons to come.
 While our busy lives go on regardless, it pays to manage our energy in a similar way.
-Invest it well and spend it wisely.
+Invest it well and spend it wisely to feel more Balanced this Winter.
+Simplifying our approach to what we do and how we think so as to preserve our time and energy.

 This season, the yin season, is likened to the Water element (in TCM) – the clear, reflective yin element that flows around obstacles and always finds its level no-matter how it’s contained or what resistance it meets.

 It helps to mirror the qualities of water in our attitude where possible.
-Let go a little.
+Let go a little more.
 Go with the flow.
 Resist less.
 Relax more.
-Look for an approach that allows us to feel leveled no-matter the external forces in our life right now.
+Look for an approach that allows us to feel levelled no-matter the external forces in our life right now.

 Winter Yoga Practice